-To get the salary cap for the season ahead, they take 44.74% of that projected amount, subtract projected benefits, and divide by 30 (the number of teams in the league).
+To get the salary cap for the season ahead, they took 44.74% of that projected amount, subtracted projected benefits, and divided by 30 (the number of teams in the league).
 Adjustments are then made to the cap if players received too much (or too little) in salaries and benefits for the completed season relative to the finalized revenue figure; this serves as a mechanism to maintain the integrity of the agreed-to revenue spit between owners and players.
 The luxury tax uses a similar formula, but is based on 53.51% of projected revenues.

 The finalized figures were announced at 5 p.m.
 Wednesday in a memo distributed by the league to all member teams.